On the Reduction in Accuracy of Finite Difference Schemes on Manifolds without Boundary: Convergence Rate Bounds

 We now define the barrier functions $\phi^h$ by solving a linear PDE on the manifold $M$ with an appropriately chosen (small) right-hand side $f^h$ that satisfies the solvability condition~\eqref{eq:solvability}.
 In particular, given a fixed $K_0>0$ (which will be determined later), we let $\phi^h$ be the solution of the PDE

 We emphasize that while the barrier function ${\phi}^h$ depends on the grid parameter $h$, it is the solution of the PDE on the continuous level.

 Now we outline the construction of an appropriate function $f^h$; see Figures~\ref{fig:setup} and~\ref{fig:barrier} for two complementary visualizations of the resulting function $f^h(x)$.
 Let $K_1>0$ be a fixed constant, to be determined later.
-We let $\abs{U} = \int_U dx$ denote the volume of a set $U\subset M$ and note that in two dimensions,
+We let $\abs{U} = \int_U dx$ denote the volume of a set $U\subset M$ and note that

 We define the following real numbers